andykessler/LudumDare40/README.md

 - **`Left Mouse Button`** click on opponent to throw the ball

+# Configuration Changes

+_**If you find any values that work particularly well please share them!**_

-- Control different properties of the game through interactive UI sliders
+Control different properties of the game through the interactive UI sliders.
+This includes values like `maxSpeed`, `acceleration`, `lives`, etc. Currently some values require a restart of the game (through `Space` commmand), while others will reflect immiediately.
+Hopefully the UI is clear enough to show this distinction.

 # Bugs / Issues / Suggestions